Call us 203-307-5500

 It’s completely normal for parents to wonder if a play-based program is rigorous enough.
 The word “play” can sometimes sound like the opposite of serious learning.
 But a quality play-based classroom isn’t a free-for-all.
 Our exceptional educators are experts at creating activities and environments that are rich with learning opportunities.
 We guide, prompt, and challenge children within their play to help them make new connections.
 By fostering this love of learning in a nurturing environment, we’re setting them up for future academic success while honoring their natural desire to explore and discover.

-How Play Supports Kindergarten Development
+Why Play is Crucial for Kindergarten Development

 When we think about kindergarten readiness, it’s easy to picture flashcards and worksheets.
 But what if I told you the most powerful learning tool is something your child already loves to do?
 It’s play.
 Play is the natural work of children, and it’s how they make sense of the world around them.
 It’s far more than just a way to pass the time; it’s a dynamic and essential process that builds the foundation for academic and social success.